faran4engg/You-Dont-Know-Angular/README.md

 This is a collection of Angular 2 interview questions I've found online, along with (hopefully) correct answers for most of them.
 Feel free to contribute / send corrections.
 I'm adding in some Angular 4 and 5 questions now.

+## First Finish this then move on to More-Detailed-README.md

 Note: "PA" stands for Possible Answer (one of many valid ones).

 ## Template Syntax Questions